Why Your Hiring Practices Could Be Part of the Diversity Problem

 - Chose an experienced team member to screen resumes.
 Someone who considers all the different paths that a candidate can take, a person that thinks broadly, and is interested in screening people into your process not out.

 - Avoid creating a preference for pedigree, do not take mental shortcuts when you read a resume by looking for prestigious educational institutions or reputable previous employees.
 This provides an unfair advantage to some candidates while excluding other highly qualified individuals from the process.
-Remember to be more open minded, don’t assume all candidates were offered equal opportunities for advancement potential in previous organizations.
+Remember to be open-minded, don’t assume all candidates were offered equal opportunities for college, certifications, or advancement in previous organizations.

 - Avoid affinity bias or having favorable opinions of anyone who reminds us of ourselves.
 Be aware that we tend to be drawn to candidates who made similar choices in their educational backgrounds, previous employers, etc.